How To Stop Dog Digging Permanently! ULTIMATE Guide

 Why Use Play To Teach Your Dog To Not Dig?

-Stimulation, if your dog is stimulated properly they will feel no urge to try and find ways to stimulate themselves on their own.
+Stimulation.
+If your dog is appropriately stimulated, they will feel no urge to try and find ways to stimulate themselves on their own.

 2. Dog Chew Toys